abhinav/stitchmd/README.md

 <!-- TODO: document syntax explicitly in a separate section. -->

-The output of mdreduce will be a single Markdown file with the contents of all the listed files inline, with their links rewritten to match their new location.
+The output of stitchmd will be a single Markdown file with the contents of all the listed files inline, with their links rewritten to match their new location.